 In fact, untreated ingrown toenails can put you at risk of infection and other serious complications—especially if you have diabetes or poor circulation.
 (And unfortunately, by the time most people finally decide to come see us for treatment, infections may have already begun.)

 If you suspect you’re dealing with an ingrown toenail, it’s important to seek help.
 The good news is that office treatment for this condition is quick, relatively painless, very safe, and potentially permanent depending on the procedures you select.
+As a service, we offer ingrown toenails in Richmond VA.

 There are various symptoms of ingrown nails, including: